-The z/VM HyperSwap ® capability has been updated to provide higher Reliability, Availability, and Serviceability (RAS).
+The z/VM HyperSwap® capability has been updated to provide higher reliability, availability, and serviceability (RAS).
 The majority of this support is internal to the z/VM hypervisor.
-However, a noteworthy external change is the addition of INCLUDE and EXCLUDE options to the HYPERSWAP command to provide finer control over the z/VM missing-interrupt automatic quiesce trigger.
+However, a noteworthy external change is the addition of INCLUDE and EXCLUDE options on the HYPERSWAP command to provide finer control over the z/VM missing-interrupt automatic quiesce trigger.
 For example, devices can be excluded from the trigger, or the trigger for a device can be made a multiple of the current z/VM MITIME setting.
 This support can improve the robustness of environments that have deployed z/VM with GDPS®, such as with GDPS/PPRC or GDPS/MzGM.
-The support will be provided in z/VM V5.4 and V6.1 with the PTFs for APAR VM64815, which have a planned availability date of December 31, 2010.

-IBM Extended Address Volumes support
+IBM Extended Address Volumes

-The Extended Address Volumes (EAV) function on the IBM DS8000 adds support for ECKDTM volumes up to 262,668 cylinders.
-With the PTF for APAR VM64709, z/VM V5.4 and V6.1 provide support for ECKD volumes up to 262,688 cylinders for:
+The Extended Address Volumes (EAV) function on the IBM DS8000® adds support for ECKDTM volumes up to 262,668 cylinders. z/VM supports using EAV volumes for:

-- Devices dedicated to guests
+- · Devices dedicated to guests

 - · Fullpack minidisks for guests that support EAV

 - DDR

-- FlashCopy SE
+- FlashCopy® SE

-With the PTF for APAR VM64711, CMS on z/VM V5.4 and V6.1 is enhanced to support volumes up to 65,520 cylinders for its own use.
+CMS has been enhanced to support volumes up to 65,520 cylinders for its own use.
 CP continues to support volumes up to 65,520 cylinders for its own use.

-IBM XIV Storage Systems direct attachment support
+Direct attachment of IBM XIV Storage Systems

-With the PTFs for APARs VM64708, VM64672 (HCD), and PM11220 (ICKDSF), z/VM V5.4 and V6.1 support the direct attachment of IBM XIV® Storage Systems for system use (such as paging, spooling, and IPL).
+z/VM supports the direct attachment of IBM XIV® Storage Systems for system use (such as paging, spooling, and IPL).
 This support eliminates the need for z/VM to access XIV devices through the IBM SAN Volume Controller (SVC).
 This support provides the ability to define system and guest volumes as emulated devices on XIV devices.